 - Scooters/Motorcycles: Scooters are the main mode of transportation for the locals, but if you’re unfamiliar with the terrain, it can be very dangerous.
 The roads here are zigzagging, hilly, narrow, and have sheer drop-offs with no guardrails and no street lights in most areas.
 Lots of dirt roads and potholes.

 - ATVs/Quads: ATVs are a fun and popular mode of transportation with tourists, but for the locals stuck driving behind them, they move too slowly and hold up traffic in an area where getting around is already a hassle.
 For those who don’t ride quads regularly (i.e. most people), they can be dangerous at high speeds and on turns.
 Crashing your ATV is a sure-fire way to ruin your vacation.

 Best Nearby Restaurants

-- Da Vinci Restaurant: Fantastic Italian restaurant with spectacular caldera views.
-2-minute walk.
+- Da Vinci Restaurant: Fantastic Italian restaurant with sea views to the east (but not caldera views).

 Best Nearby Bars and Breweries

 - Volkan on the Rocks: Great brewpub in Firostefani with amazing views and an outdoor cinema.